spacetelescope/acstools/doc/source/calacs.rst

 Pixel-Based CTE Correction (PCTECORR)
 -------------------------------------

-For all full-frame WFC exposures, pixel-based CTE correction (ACS ISR to be updated) is applied in ACSCTE that occurs after the ACSCCD series;
+For all full-frame WFC exposures, pixel-based CTE correction (`ACS ISR 2018-04 <https://ui.adsabs.harvard.edu/abs/2018acs..rept....4A/abstract>`_) is applied during ACSCTE that occurs after ACSCCD, specifically, after BLEVCORR.
-i.e., after BLEVCORR.

 Because the CTE correction is applied before DARKCORR and FLSHCORR, it is necessary to use a CTE-corrected dark (DRKCFILE) if the PCTECORR step is enabled.

 Parameters characterizing the CTE correction are stored in a reference table, PCTETAB.